 There are a few possible ways that sperms’ genetic material becomes damaged, and it can happen at several points in the process of producing and storing sperm.

 During spermatogenesis (the sperm production process), the genetic material within sperm condenses.
 The DNA wraps around a few specific proteins to organize itself snugly in the sperm’s head.
-This allows large amounts of DNA to occupy a very small space, and—it’s theorized—may protect the DNA from damage.
+This allows large amounts of DNA to occupy a very small space, and may protect the DNA from damage.

-Our bodies typically use compounds called antioxidants—produced naturally by our body and absorbed from food or supplements—to neutralize these molecules and prevent damage.
+Our bodies typically use compounds called antioxidants to neutralize these molecules and prevent damage.
+Antioxidants are produced naturally by our body and absorbed from food or supplements.
 In fact, semen is known to contain relatively high quantities of antioxidants such as vitamin E, vitamin C, and glutathione, to protect sperm from oxidative stress.
 Antioxidants are also produced in other parts of the male reproductive system, including the epididymis, where sperm is stored.

-Any disruption of the delicate balance of free radicals and antioxidants can result in oxidative stress.
 Researchers believe that oxidative stress is the major cause of sperm DNA fragmentation.
-In research, it’s been shown that as oxidative stress increases, sperm exhibit elevated levels of DNA damage; at the highest levels of oxidative stress, high DFI is observed alongside a loss of sperm motility.
+In research, it’s been shown that as oxidative stress increases, sperm exhibit elevated levels of DNA damage.
+At the highest levels of oxidative stress, high DNA fragmentation index can be observed alongside a loss of sperm motility.

 Apoptosis is programmed cell death that’s part of normal growth and development.
 Think of it as a “self-cleaning” mechanism that eliminates unnecessary, damaged, or infected cells from the body.
 Though apoptosis involves the death of cells, it’s beneficial and important for the health of the overall organism.
 A cell that’s been marked for “deletion” can be identified by the presence of a specific protein, Fas, that induces apoptosis.